Santosh-Gupta/SpeedTorch/README.md

-This is the notebook I used for measuring how much memory each variable type takes. https://colab.research.google.com/drive/1ZKY7PyuPAIDrnx2HdtbujWo8JuY0XkuE If using this in Colab, you will need to restart the enviroment after each tensor creation, to get an accurate measure for the next tensor.
+This is the notebook I used for measuring how much memory each variable type takes. https://colab.research.google.com/drive/1ZKY7PyuPAIDrnx2HdtbujWo8JuY0XkuE If using this in Colab, you will need to restart the enviroment after each tensor creation, to get a measure for the next tensor.

 ## How it works?